-Classic Hollow-Ground Santoku
+Classic 7-in.
+Hollow-Ground Santoku

 Add this award-winning knife to your kitchen